egernet/julelys_manager/README.md

 ### 🌐 Remote Setup (Mac → Raspberry Pi)

-Hvis JulelysManager og JulelysMCP begge kører på **Raspberry Pi**, og Claude Desktop er på din **Mac**, kan Claude bare SSH'e til Pi'en.
+If both JulelysManager and JulelysMCP run on a **Raspberry Pi**, and Claude Desktop is on your **Mac**, Claude can simply SSH into the Pi.

 #### 📐 Architecture